daltonmatos/plugnplay/README.rst

 Assuming you added your plugin folders in this order: ``myplugins, myplugins/dir1`` and ``myplugins/dir2``, your plugins will be loaded in this order: ``aplug.py, dir1/aplug.py, dir2/bplug.by, dir1/cplug.py, dir2/dplug.py, dir2/pplug.py, zplug.py``.
 Not that this **does not** dictates the order of execution of the implementors of a given interface (when you call ``MyInterface.implementors()``).

+ * Fix issue #13.
+Plugnplay should create instances only of classes which implements at least one ``plugnplay.Interface``.

 New in version 0.4.2
 ********************